rijabaig/CSCI2020U_GROUP_PROJECT/README.md

   * Editing and refining code <br />

 # Introduction
-This program is a messaging software
+This program is an interactive messaging software.
+It was implemented using a combination of client- server sockets, multithreading, file I/O, and finally, displayed using JavaFX.
+After running it, users
 # Video Demonstration
 # How to Run the Project (Step-By-Step)
 # Photos